 We always welcome new volunteers so please contact us if you are interested in visiting an older person.

 We also welcome new referrals from older people who would like a weekly visit.

 Galway Contact process grant applications on a daily basis to enable older people to receive a personal alarm.
 This alarm notifies their loved ones in the event of an accident or health scare in their home and these alarms give families and friends peace of mind that the person is safe and enables older people to stay living in their home for as long as possible.
 Galway Contact processes hundreds of new applications and replacement applications each year and provides follow-up support.

 Friday Morning Club

 We also hold our own Friday Morning Club every second Friday in Árus de Brún, Galway city from 11.00am - 1.00pm where our older friends enjoy a cuppa and chat followed by activities such as bingo and meditation.
-Where possible we provide transport to the club for those who need it and new members are always welcome.
+Where possible we provide transport to the club for those who need it.

 Weekly Lunch & Social Clubs